hamidrezafarzin/Server-Status/README.md

 # Server status

-Server status a simple bot script to show a list of players on a Fivem/Redm server.
+Server status a simple bot script to show a list of Fivem/Redm server players on Discord Channel .

 ## Installation